NaturalCycles/js-lib/readme.md

 - Integration tests `*.integration.test.ts`
 - Manual tests `*.manual.test.ts`

 Unit tests are default.
-All tests are run on `yarn test`.
+All tests are run on `yarn dev-lib test`.

 Integration tests (optional) allow to have a setup file (`src/test/setupJest.integration.ts`) where you can define separate environment settings.
 You can use it to run so-called "integration tests" -